It is Friday on the Excellence in Broadcasting Network.

 And then nothing going to change.

-So Christine Roman says, Well, why is it not hypocrisy for the president to take campaign donations from private equity when he's attacking private equity, making that an essential part of his campaign?
+So Christine Roman says, well, why is it not hypocrisy for the president to take campaign donations from private equity when he's attacking private equity, making that an essential part of his campaign?

 Accepting a contribution from a particular person involved in venture capital and criticizing Mitt Romney, who has made his record as a venture capitalist at Bain, the central focus of his credibility and his qualification for being president are completely different things.

-So Mitt Romney, in the way that he ran Bain Capitol, the companies that he deliberately drove into bankruptcy, the creditors that he left with less than pennies on the dollar in return, and the thousands and thousands of people who he left on the unemployment lines while making hundreds of millions of dollars in profits for himself and his partners is an appropriate examination for a man who is saying that this is the reason we should elect him president.
+So, Mitt Romney, in the way that he ran Bain Capital, the companies that he deliberately drove into bankruptcy, the creditors that he left with less than pennies on the dollar in return, and the thousands and thousands of people who he left on the unemployment lines while making hundreds of millions of dollars in profits for himself and his partners is an appropriate examination for a man who is saying that this is the reason we should elect him president.

-I'm listening to Hillary.
+I feel like I'm listening to Hillary.

-Like, I just can't stand it.
+I just can't stand it.

 It's nothing but just poppycock.

-It's just it's all lies.
+It's just all lies.

 It's all absurd.

-I'll tell you what I'm gonna do.
+I'll tell you what, I'm going to do.

-Mark Thiefs, Washington Post headline, forget Bain.
+Mark Thiess, Washington Post headline: Forget Bain.

 Obama's public equity record is the real scandal.

-And it's a list of all and every one of Obama's abject failures.
+And it's a list of all and every one of Obama's abject failures, bailing out companies, green energy sector using your money.

 Romney used his own.